-As a Guide working for Butterfield & Robinson, Marie-France spent a year guiding luxury biking and walking trips in amongst the lavender fields in Provence, sunflower farms in Loire Valley, and the vineyards of Burgundy.
+Working for Butterfield & Robinson, Marie-France spent a year as a Guide in Europe, guiding luxury walking and biking trips for small groups of active travellers and spent her days cycling through lavender fields in Provence, sunflower farms in Loire Valley, and the vineyards of Burgundy.

 Spend your days discovering the Loire’s wonders that includes stunning countryside, fascinating historical villages and ancient monuments, countless vineyards to sample, gardens to stroll and even caves to spelunk.
 Stay in fairytale-esque chateux and breathtaking properties overlooking the river.

 Marie-France, seen here unloading bikes in the Loire Valley, France.